A super flavorful and easy recipe to prepare South Indian Sambar at home, with vegetables from your grocery store or garden.

 Heat oil and temper spices.

-Stir in onion, ginger garlic, and season with red chili pepper and coriander powder.
+Stir in onion, ginger garlic, and season with red chilli powder and coriander powder.

 Add tomatoes and salt.
 Cover to cook until veggies soften.